Samuelrahnogmail/Samuelrahnogmail/README.md

 - 👋 Hi, I’m mrx
-- 👀 I’m interested in ..Learning c language.
-- 🌱 I’m currently learning Html,css
+- 👀 I work as a full stack developer.
-- 💞️ I’m looking to collaborate on .. css and JAVASCRIPT.
+- 💞️ I’m open to learn more
 - 📫 How to reach me ...

 <!---